Always something to do for the holidays or rainy day?

 You can even absolutely decide which book you want to read (or which audiobook you want to listen to, this gives so much extra time!).

-However, if you live with a toddler, you will find that there is someone in your house who thinks they know better than you (and their boyfriends, their daycare, and everyone they meet).
+However, if you go with a toddler lives, you'll find that there's someone in your house who thinks they know better than you (and their boyfriends, their shelter, and everyone else they meet).

 Your little tyrant commands everyone!

 Here's how to tone down your toddler's dominant ways without diminishing their confidence.